Rilsta/PingPong/README.md

 * Numbers divisible by 15 are replaced with "PingPong".

 #### Installation
-Install cloning the repository listed below
+Install by cloning the repository listed below
 * https://github.com/Rilsta/pingpong.git

 #### License